dojo/docs/dojox/form/DropDownSelect.rst

 ==============
 Migration Note
 ==============
-As of version 1.4, dojox.form.DropDownSelect has been deprecated, as it has now been moved to dijit.form.DropDownSelect.
+As of version 1.4, dojox.form.DropDownSelect has been deprecated, as it has now been moved to dijit.form.Select.
 Please update your code!

 ============
 Introduction